RecipesLearn

 At 3 hours, start taking a few pieces that you suspect are done out of the dehydrator and allow them to cool for 5-10 minutes.

-After 10 minutes, bend a piece.
+After 10 minutes, bend a piece to check for “spider webbing.”

 If the bend feels rubbery and you see hues of red/pink – the jerky is not done and needs to dehydrate longer.